JessicaBarnett/angular_modules/README.md

 So it seems like a no-win situation.

+##

+Solution: I'd been declaring the module twice.
+Had to move it up to imports.
+That sorted it.

 ## References

 Here are some of the many articles I've looked at in trying to find an answer to this problem: